 2. A wide variety of genres

-3. A wide variety of text difficulty levels that are matched to students’ abilities
+3. A range of text difficulty levels

 Students simply having more time to read will not improve their skills.
 In fact, according to studies, struggling readers challenged by difficult texts may not receive the practice they need to improve their reading skills.
 Teachers must ensure that they guide students toward appropriate levels of text difficulty to motivate them to read.